 Iconic Russian River winery Gary Farrell is out with its 2014 vintage wines, a chardonnay and a pinot noir.
 These are both the entry-level bottlings; single vineyard options abound if you want to go upscale.
 Let’s taste!

-2014 Gary Farrell Chardonnay Russian River Valley – A gorgeous chardonnay, rich and full of fruit, with just the right amount of wood exposure to give it depth and body.
+2014 Gary Farrell Chardonnay Russian River Selection – A gorgeous chardonnay, rich and full of fruit, with just the right amount of wood exposure to give it depth and body.
 Fresh apple finds a nice counterpart in big lemon notes, which add acidity and intrigue.
 The finish is round and lasting and just a touch herbaceous, which gives the wine balance while elevating it above the usual fare.
 Really, really well done.
 A / $35

-2014 Gary Farrell Pinot Noir Russian River Valley – Surprisingly thin for a Russian River pinot, but with time in glass its simple cherry (both fresh and dried) notes become more forceful, tart and moderately acidic.
+2014 Gary Farrell Pinot Noir Russian River Selection – Surprisingly thin for a Russian River pinot, but with time in glass its simple cherry (both fresh and dried) notes become more forceful, tart and moderately acidic.
 The finish isn’t particularly engaging but finds some interesting companions in light notes of dried herbs, some licorice, and a touch of cocoa nibs.
 B / $45